 Gardner-Webb University is committed to the education of the whole person.
 This includes the mind, the body, and the spirit.
 To this end, the University considers the student’s activities outside the classroom to be very important.
 These activities and others help the student to develop social and interpersonal skills, deepen spiritual commitments, explore career opportunities, formulate a philosophy of life, develop leadership skills and develop sound ethical and moral principles.

-The Division of Student Development consists of the departments of Campus Ministries, Counseling Services, Career Development, Student Leadership Development, Community Engagement, Housing & Residence Education, Student Activities, Campus Recreation, and University Police.
-Due to time constraints and other responsibilities, it is understood that GOAL students may not be able to participate in a wide range of activities.
-Please know that GOAL students and their families are encouraged to participate in many University events.
-GOAL students do not pay a Student Activity Fee.
+The Division of Student Development consists of the departments of Career Development, Student Leadership Development, Community Engagement, Housing & Residence Education, University Police, Counseling Center, and Student Activities, Campus Recreation, and New Student Orientation.
+Due to time constraints and other responsibilities, it is understood that Degree Completion students may not be able to participate in a wide range of activities.
+Please know that Degree Completion students and their families are encouraged to participate in many University events.
+Degree Completion students do not pay a Student Activity Fee.